The key to understanding what makes your dog tick – are Hounds for you?

 If you are considering a hound be aware that they were bred as hunting dogs, both for sport and to put food on the owners table.
 They have excellent noses and are built for speed and the chase.
 Examples from this group is your Rhodesian ridgeback, Greyhound, Beagle, Dachshund and Bloodhound.
 Some will have acute scenting powers while others will might have the phenomenal gift of stamina.

 Hounds make affectionate family pets and really thrive in a loving household where they can be part of the family.
 They need a good amount of exercise but will also enjoy resting at home.
 They will generally excel in dog sports and remember these breeds where designed to track and chase down prey.
-Belinda Bolte, our expert trainer and co-founder of Pawfect advises owners that they will generally need to work a little harder in training but as long as you keep it positive and reward based you will succeed.

 The simple truth is that if you fail to understand what makes your dog tick, you could be tearing your hair out in frustration rather that enjoying your four-legged family member.